Machine-learned interatomic potential for titanium carbide MXenes: Application to ion irradiation simulations: Results and discussion

 The main results are summarised in Figure~\ref{fig:irrad}.
 Figure~\ref{fig:irrad}(b) shows the probabilities of the incoming ion passing through the MXene sheet, reflecting from the surface, or being implanted in or on the MXene as functions of incoming ion energy.
+Uncertainties are estimated from 95\% confidence intervals of binomial tests, although the error bars are smaller than the data points and not visible.
 The light and inert He ions are most likely to be reflected at low energies and passing through at higher energies.
 The crossover in probabilities increases with MXene thickness, but occurs between 10 and 100 eV for both Ti$_2$C and Ti$_3$C$_2$.
 The probability of an incoming He atom to be implanted into the MXene sheet is low but not zero, especially not for Ti$_3$C$_2$ at energies below 100 eV.
 For Ti impacts, implantation is the most likely result at energies below 100 eV for Ti$_2$C and below 300 eV for Ti$_3$C$_2$.
 Above 1 keV, most Ti ions pass through the MXenes, usually leaving some defects behind.

 Figure~\ref{fig:irrad}(c) shows the calculated sputtering yields of C and Ti atoms as functions of ion energy.
+The error bars are standard errors of the mean, but again smaller than the data points.
 Both experimental studies reported preferential sputtering of Ti~\cite{pazniak_ion_2021, benmoumen_structural_2024}.
 Our simulations confirm that, except for very low He ion energies.
 It is also clear that Ti irradiation causes higher sputtering yields than He, by about one order of magnitude.
 Both of these results can be explained by the kinetic energy transfer during collisions.
 While Ti atoms sputter more easily than C because of the atomic arrangement, He ions transfer kinetic energy more efficiently to C atoms (due to smaller mass difference) which leads to higher C sputtering at low He ion energies.
 This effect is obscured once the He energies are high enough to cause recoils far above the sputter threshold for Ti atoms.
 For heavy-ion irradiation, the same effect promotes Ti sputtering at all energies.

 There is a curious double-peak in the C sputtering yield trend for He irradiation of Ti$_3$C$_2$, while the trend for Ti sputtering has a single peak.
 One could expect this to be related to the two C layers and whether the C atoms sputter up or down from those layers, effectively creating different sputtering threshold energies.
 However, after visually analysing numerous simulation trajectories, we found no evidence for this.
 Instead, the double peak seems to be caused by a threshold energy at which the probability of sputtering \textit{both} C and Ti atoms from a single ion increases.
 At low energies, C sputters more often as explained above.
 As the energy increases, Ti sputtering becomes possible and rapidly increases, causing a drop in C sputtering.
 At around 150--200 eV there is enough energy that after preferentially sputtering a Ti atom, the He ion sometimes has energy to also sputter a C atom, producing a second peak.
 After the peak sputtering at 200--300 eV, both Ti and C sputtering yields decrease.
 At very high ion energies in all cases for both He and Ti irradiation, the sputtering yields approach zero due to decreasing cross sections for nuclear collisions and interactions~\cite{krasheninnikov_ion_2010}.